-According to the U.S. Consumer Product Safety Commission, nearly half a million smoke alarms are being recalled due to a risk of failure to alert consumers to a fire.
+According to the U.S. Consumer Product Safety Commission (link no longer available 08/2019), nearly half a million smoke alarms are being recalled due to a risk of failure to alert consumers to a fire.

 Name of the Product: Kidde dual-sensor (photoelectric and ionization) smoke alarms models PI2010 and PI9010.